-In order to ensure the emergency action taken at the December meeting remained continuously in effect, an additional emergency action was taken at the February 2021 Regents meeting.
+To ensure the emergency action taken at the December meeting remained continuously in effect, an additional emergency action was taken at the February 2021 Regents meeting.
 The Department again revised the proposed rule at the March 2021 Regents meeting to (1) provide an exemption for the diploma, credential, and endorsement requirements related to the passing of certain State assessments for the 2020-2021 school year due to the COVID-19 crisis and make clarifications for such exemptions as applied to students in grade 8; (2) extend the exemption for the career development and occupational studies commencement credential through the 2020-2021 school year; and (3) clarify requirements for the 1.200 minutes of science laboratory experience during the COVID-19 crisis.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on March 31, 2021.
 Since publication of this notice, the Department received one comment.
-An Assessment of Public Comment is included as Attachment D. At the April 2021 Regents meeting, the Department made additional revisions to the proposed rule to provide additional flexibility related to the Emergency COVID-19 certificate and to clarify the amendments relating to the sub-tests of the general comprehensive examination requirements for a high school equivalency diploma.
+An Assessment of Public Comment is included (Attachment D).
+At the May 2021 Regents meeting, the Department made further revisions to the proposed rule to provide additional flexibility related to the Emergency COVID-19 certificate and to clarify the amendments relating to the sub-tests of the general comprehensive examination requirements for a high school equivalency diploma.
 A Notice of Emergency Adoption and Revised Rule Making was published in the State Register on May 26, 2021.

-At its June 2021 meeting, the Department again revised the proposed rule to provide an exemption to the diploma, credential, and endorsement requirements related to the passing of the January 2022 Regents examination in United States history and government.
-Additionally, the Department clarified that the flexibility provided for science laboratory experience to qualify to take a Regents examination and/or be exempted from a Regents examination applies to the 2019-2020 and 2020-2021 school years, including the
+At the June 2021 Regents meeting, the Department again revised the proposed rule to provide an exemption to the diploma, credential, and endorsement requirements related to the passing of the January 2022 Regents examination in United States history and government.
+Additionally, the Department clarified that the flexibility provided for science laboratory experience to qualify to take a Regents examination and/or be exempted from a Regents examination applies to the 2019-2020 and 2020-2021 school years, including the 2020 and 2021 summer sessions.
+A Notice of Emergency Adoption and Revised Rule